 North America

-Holds 19% of global epichlorohydrin demand, consuming approximately 399,000 metric tons in 2024.
-The USA accounts for 74% of regional use, followed by Canada at 18% and Mexico at 8%.
-Epoxy resin manufacturing dominates with 71% of consumption.
+North America represents approximately 19% of global epichlorohydrin demand, with consumption reaching around 399,000 metric tons in 2024.
+The United States accounts for the majority of regional consumption, followed by Canada and Mexico.
+Epoxy resin manufacturing remains the leading application, supported by construction, automotive, aerospace, infrastructure, and industrial coating activities.

 Europe